Peer review system

 Scientific or Academic Publications

 Stage 1.
-Manuscript Submission
+Submission of the Manuscript

 OJS